 Yes.
-Staph and MRSA infections are treatable with antibiotics and/or drainage of the lesion.
+Staph and MRSA infections are treatable with antibiotics.
 If you are given an antibiotic, take all of the doses, even if the infection is getting better, unless your doctor tells you to stop taking it.
 Do not share antibiotics with other people or save unfinished antibiotics to use at another time.

 Many staph skin infections may also be treated by draining the abscess or boil and may not require antibiotics.
-Drainage of skin boils or abscesses should only be done by a health care provider.
+Drainage of skin boils or abscesses should only be done by a healthcare provider.